Who’s who – Goju Ryu

-George Ciechanowicz commenced his martial arts journey in 1972 at the La Trobe University Karate Club in Melbourne, Australia.
+George Ciechanowicz is the founder & chief instructor of Kin Shin Kai.
+He commenced his martial arts journey at the La Trobe University Karate Club in Melbourne, Australia.

-More than forty years later, now a 7th Dan Black belt, he still continues that journey.
+More than forty years later, now a 7th Dan Black belt and master level Goju Ryu instructor, he still continues that journey.

-Sensei George believes, as did his main teacher Ohtsuka Tadahiko sensei, that Self defense should be taught as an internal and not just external practise.
+He believes (as did Ohtsuka Tadahiko sensei), that Self Defense should be taught as an internal and not just external practise.
 That is, it should be holistic and embrace mind, body spirit and lifestyle habits.

-Being inclusive and developing each student to the best of their own individual abilities and needs
+Developing each student according to their own individual abilities and needs

-Reviewing all our practices in a constant search for improvement
+Reviewing all practices & teaching in a constant search for improvement

-Remembering, respecting and acknowledging the masters who came before.
-The richness of what we practice we owe to them
+Always remembering, respecting and acknowledging the old masters.
+The richness of what we practice we owe to them….

-Sensei George not only has a great diversity of martial arts experience but also many other related qualifications and competencies including Diplomas in Education, Acupuncture and Massage
+Kyoshi George not only has a great diversity of martial arts experience but also brings to his teaching knowledge from other relevant qualifications and competencies including Diplomas in Education, Acupuncture and Massage

 George has been blessed to learn from, and be influenced by, some of the best masters of the Asian martial arts traditions.
 The most important three of these are: